-In 2011, I graduated from the University of Colorado in Boulder with a B.A. in creative writing, and several poems about the pains of having to write poetry.
+In 2012, I graduated from the University of Colorado in Boulder with a B.A. in creative writing and several Word docs full of poems about the pains of having to write poetry.
 Here is my favorite:

 Why hast thou spun me down